feriahmad/k8s-kubeadm-ansible/README.md

    journalctl -xeu kubelet
    ```

-### Repository Compatibility
+### Repository Information

-This playbook uses the Kubernetes `kubernetes-xenial` repository even on Ubuntu 22.04 (jammy) systems.
-This is because the Kubernetes project currently doesn't provide a specific repository for Ubuntu 22.04, but the xenial repository packages are compatible with newer Ubuntu versions.
+This playbook uses the official Kubernetes repository for version 1.32 from `https://pkgs.k8s.io/core:/stable:/v1.32/deb/`.
+This is the recommended repository for installing Kubernetes 1.32.x on Ubuntu systems.

 ## License